Yang-Laboratory/losc/docs/source/psi4_losc.rst

 conventional density functional approximations (DFAs), such as local density approximations (LDA), generalized gradient approximations (GGAs) and hybrid functionals like B3LYP.
-With minimal delocalization error from LOSC-DFA calculations, you can expect good description of physical properties from LOSC-DFA, such as the ionization potentials (IPs), electron affinities (EAs), the photoemision spectra.
+With minimal delocalization error from LOSC-DFA calculations, you can expect good description of physical properties, such as the ionization potentials (IPs), electron affinities (EAs), the photoemision spectra.

 For most cases, you would be interested in performing LOSC calculations for aufbau systems (ground-state) with integer number of electrons.
-There are two ways to apply LOSC to an associated DFA for these systems.
+There are two ways to apply LOSC to an associated DFA:

-One is the post-SCF-LOSC approach [#losc1]_ [#losc2]_, which means directly applying LOSC correction to the SCF-DFA calculations.
-In this approach, post-SCF-LOSC only corrects the total energy and orbital energies for the associated DFA.
-The electron density is not touched for LOSC to the DFA.
+1. the post-SCF-LOSC approach [#losc1]_ [#losc2]_

+    Directly applying LOSC correction to the SCF-DFA calculations.
+    In this approach, the total energy and orbital energies from the associated DFA are corrected.
+The electron density is not corrected from LOSC.

-The other approach is the SCF-LOSC approach [#scf-losc]_, which means using the LOSC effective Hamiltonian to correct the associated DFA Hamiltonian and perform the SCF calculation for LOSC-DFA.
-The total energy, orbital energies and electron densities are all corrected from this approach.
+2. the SCF-LOSC approach [#scf-losc]_

+    Using the LOSC effective Hamiltonian to correct the associated DFA Hamiltonian and perform the SCF calculation for LOSC-DFA.
-No matter doing SCF-LOSC or post-SCF-LOSC by using this ``psi4_losc`` module, an SCF-DFA calculation should always be performed in advance to generate the corresponding converged psi4 wavefunction object.
-Although psi4 supports calculations with point group symmetry, LOSC does not support symmetry because the usage of localized orbitals.
-So you need to turn off the symmetry in psi4 calculation.

-In the following text, following two lines are assumed to be executed to import ``psi4`` and ``psi4_losc`` modules.
+    In this approach, the total energy, orbital energies and electron densities are all corrected.

+To perform the calculation of LOSC via ``psi4_losc``, always import following:

 .. code-block:: python

     import psi4
     import psi4_losc

+In ``psi4_losc`` module, no matter doing SCF-LOSC or post-SCF-LOSC, an SCF calculation for the associated DFA should be performed in advance to generate the corresponding converged psi4 wavefunction object.

+.. note:: Although psi4 supports calculations with point group symmetry, LOSC does not support symmetry because the usage of localized orbitals.
+So you need to turn off the symmetry in psi4 calculation (set ``symettr c1`` for the system).

-Now, taking a simple molecule, a stretched H2+ molecule with only one electron, as an example.
+Now, taking a simple molecule, a stretched H2 molecule, as an example.
 You first calculate the SCF-DFA in psi4.

 .. code-block:: python